Vassivière Island and NEKaTEOENEa

 Accommodation: The resident is provided with furnished accommodation in the Castle.
 There are three separate facilities with large beds, one of which can house a family.
 Each accommodation unit includes a fully equipped kitchen and a bathroom/toilet.
 Sheets, towels and crockery are provided.
 Heating is geothermal and there is a shared laundry.

-- Full CV/résumé listing degrees/diplomas, exhibitions, publications, residencies, grants, etc., and including full contact details (postal address, email address, phone number), date and place of birth, current place of residence, work status (Social Security information and other relevant details).
+- For each artist and scientist: a full CV/résumé listing degrees/diplomas, exhibitions, publications, residencies, grants, etc., and including full contact details (postal address, email address, phone number), date and place of birth, current place of residence, work status (Social Security information and other relevant details).

 - A statement of intent for the residency, in response to the thematic of the programme (max.
 500 words).